While I usually make cakes, everyone needs a go-to vanilla cupcake recipe. Or to be more specific, a moist vanilla cupcake recipe with oil!!

 How To Make This Moist Vanilla Cupcake Recipe with Oil

-Next, add in the water, vanilla, eggs and vegetable oil, and mix until the batter comes together.
-Fill the cupcake liners about 2/3 way full.
+Mix until the batter is smooth.
+Fill the cupcake liners about 2/3 of the way full.

-I like to use an cookie scoop to do this, to make sure I add the same amount of batter into each cupcake liner.
+I like to use a cookie scoop to do this, to make sure I add the same amount of batter into each cupcake liner.

-I find I can make 12-14 cupcakes using this recipe, depending on slight variations between cupcake pans and liners.
+I find I can make about 12 cupcakes using this recipe, depending on slight variations between cupcake pans and liners.

-Allow the cupcakes to cool for 5 minutes before moving them to a cooling rack to finish cooling.
+Let the cupcakes cool for 5 minutes before moving them to a cooling rack to finish cooling.

-If you want to accelerate the cooling process, pop the pans into your freezer for about 30 minutes.
+If you want to accelerate the cooling process, pop the pan into the freezer for about 30 minutes.

 While the cupcakes bake and cool, prepare the vanilla frosting as instructed in the recipe below.